Please read the policy statement and disclaimer before reading the answers on this page.

 Yurchenko layout, layout 1/2 and layout full;

-Tsukahara layout 1/2, layout full and tuck full (or Kasamatsu)
+Tsukahara layout 1/2, layout full and tuck 1 1/2 (or layout Kasamatsu)

 Round-off 1/2 to front tuck and pike with a 1/2 twist;

-Typical vaults include a Yurchenko layout full and a handspring front pike.
+The most common vault is a Yurchenko layout full.
 With a change in the rules, we are now starting to see more Yurchenko layout/tuck 1 1/2 twists and even layout double twists.
+The front pike 1/2, Omelianchik, and layout Kasamatsu are also growing in popularity

-Giant swings front and back, blind changes, Healy turns and elgrip/eagle giants
+Giant swings front and back, blind changes, giant-full pirouettes, Healy turns and more rarely, elgrip/eagle giants

 Single bar release: Jaeger straddle and pike, Gienger, Tkachev, Markelov, Hindorff, Ray, Church